Birks Group (NYSEAMERICAN:BGI) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Birks Group (NYSEAMERICAN:BGI – Free Report) in a report published on Friday morning.
-The brokerage issued a sell rating on the stock.
+StockNews.com initiated coverage on shares of Birks Group (NYSEAMERICAN:BGI – Free Report) in a research report released on Thursday.
+The firm issued a sell rating on the stock.

 Birks Group Price Performance